Solutions to a system of Yang-Baxter matrix equations: Solutions when coefficient matrices are of size 2

 \section{Solutions when coefficient matrices are of size 2}

-In this section, we discuss explicit solutions of the system of equations in (\ref{main_equation}) when A and B are $2 \times 2$ matrices, and are in their Jordan-canonical form.
-For finding these solutions, we have equipped with the Gr$\ddot{o}$bner basis techniques.
+In this section, we discuss explicit solutions of the system of equations in \eqref{main_equation} when $A$ and $B$ are $2 \times 2$ matrices given in the Jordan-canonical form.
+We find solutions using the Gr$\ddot{o}$bner basis techniques.